 Choosing the right set of guitar strings is very important.
-There are hundreds are strings available in the market, and they all feel and sound different.
+There are hundreds of strings available in the market, and they all feel and sound differently.
 These two important factors ensure the type of strings compliment the style of music you are playing.

 What are the different types of guitar strings?
 There are several types of guitar strings and they vary depending primarily on Brand, Gauge, Material/ Alloy and Coating.

-In this article, give you a basic idea on what type of string you are going to want that will mould best for you and your playing style.
+In this article we give you a basic idea on what type of string you are going to want that will mould best for you and your playing style.
 We look into detail including response, feel and the different construction technique that attribute to the sound of your instrument.

 1. What Are The Different Types Of Guitar Strings?

-The different types of guitar strings and they can be categories by brand, make, materials, construction and coating.
-There are all kinds of types and I find the easier ways to explain these is by starting with the different brands on the market.
+The different types of guitar strings can be categorized by brand, make, materials, construction and coating.
+There are all kinds of types and I find the easiest way to begin understanding all these is by starting with the different brands on the market.

 Below we look at some brands and discuss how these are constructed and then we will look at the type of results you will expect.